-Welcome to the “Shropshire Way 80K” (SW80K)
+Welcome to the “Shropshire Way 80K” Festival

-Run as a fundraiser, by local charity, Grow Cook Learn, this is a brand new mass participation challenge walk taking in some of the finest parts of the Shropshire hills Area of Outstanding Natural Beauty, taking place over the weekend of March 17/18 2018.
-The route is 80km (50 miles) in length and the aim is to complete the circuit in less than 24 hours.
+The SW80K is a mass participation challenge run or walk taking in some of the finest parts of the Shropshire hills Area of Outstanding Natural Beauty, taking place over the weekend of April 6th/ 7th 2019.
+The route is 80km (50 miles) in length and the aim is to complete the circuit in less than 24 hours, although the fastest time is just over 10 hours!.
 The route follows almost exclusively the Shropshire way on either the Main Route or its subsidiary paths.

 Starting and finishing at Shropshire Hills Discovery Centre, the home of Grow Cook Learn, this walk will take you through the very best of Shropshire’s amazing, undiscovered landscape and some of its hidden market towns.
 Along the way, as you pass through our check points, you will be able to sample some of the wonderful local produce that this area has to offer as you quite literally “eat the view”.
-The charity is committed to connecting people to the food, history and landscape of the Shropshire Hills so this event is the perfect way of achieving this whilst raising much needed funds for the charity to continue to it's mission.
+You will sample Shropshire Fidget Pies and eat local lamb stew in a barn high in the hills.
+Veggies and vegans don’t worry.
+You will be well catered for too!

 Leaving the Discovery Centre, you head up onto the limestone escarpment of Wenlock Edge before turning north through farmland, passing through Acton Scott, the home of BBC’s Victorian Farm.
 You then climb Ragleth Hill, with views over the Long Mynd, your next challenge.